POORNIMAMOGAVEERA/Portfolio-Management/README.md

-4.Authorization Microservice:This Microservice take care of Authentication and Authorization -After every successful Login JWT token gets generated -Every Request made by user authenticated here.
+4.Authorization Microservice:This Microservice take care of Authentication and Authorization -After every successful Login JWT token gets generated -Every Request made by user authorized here.
 Port No:http://localhost:7003

 5.Customer Portal: An web portal that allows a customer to Login and allows to do folloing operations